 God calls us to be faithful and to be obedient to His call, and to state His message without pretence or guile.
 When we face intimidating situations, it’s tempting to compromise who we are to present ourselves in the best light.
 If we keep in mind that we are only conveying God’s message, we will aim to showcase HIM in the most favourable way.
 We do so by remaining humble and authentic, while confident that the One who sends us will equip us.

 Luke 12:11 (NLT) – “When you are brought to trial in the synagogues, and before rulers and authorities, don’t worry about how to defend yourself or what to say, for the Holy Spirit will teach you at that time what needs to be said.”

 1 Peter 5:6 (MSG) – “Be content with who you are, and don’t put on airs.
 God’s strong hand is on you; he’ll promote you at the right time.”

 Did you know the word hypocrite comes from the ancient Greek word for ‘actor’?
 Be yourself!
 Has God given you an assignment?
 Then keep this truth in mind.
-He called YOU to fulfil that assignment.
-He did not ask you to take on a role of someone else, no matter how you feel that person would accomplish that assignment.
-Be the best you that you can be but never lose sight of the person God intended you to be.
+He called YOU to fulfill that assignment.
+He did not ask you to imitate ‘someone else’, even if you feel less qualified than that ‘someone else.’
+Be the best you that you can be, but never lose sight of the person God intended you to be.